Sheriff

 (ii) A copy of the information provided by the department pursuant to subsection (c) of this section; and

-(iii) Copies of the notice of sale and proof of mailing and publication required by subsection (d) of this section.
+(iii) Copies of the notice of the sale and proof of mailing and publication required by subsection (d) of this section.